SafetyCulture/safetyculture-sdk-python/README.md

 ### The Export Users tool

 This tool exports a list of users and their groups from iAuditor into a CSV file named `iauditor_users.csv`.
+To use this tool you need to have Admin permissions in the organisation.

 To run it:
 Open a command-line terminal and navigate to the directory called `safetyculture-sdk-python/tools/export_users`.